-It becomes evident that two transfer functions, $E_{h,r}(j \omega) = e(j \omega)/r(j \omega)$ and $E_{h,\bar{y}}(j \omega) = e(j \omega)/\bar{y}(j \omega)$, can be considered and analyzed fully separately and in identical manner.
-It is also worth recalling that $\bar{y}$ constitutes a bias (depending on the hysteresis memory state) when approximating the harmonic response \eqref{eq:outharmonic}.
-Therefore, only a steady-state or low-frequency, i.e. $\omega \rightarrow 0$, response is relevant when analyzing $E_{h,\bar{y}}(j \omega)$.
+It becomes evident that two transfer functions, $E_{h,r}(j \omega) = e(j \omega)/r(j \omega)$ and $E_{h,\bar{y}}(j \omega) = e(j \omega)/\bar{y}(j \omega)$, can be considered and analyzed separately and in a similar manner.
+It is also worth recalling that $\bar{y}$ constitutes the bias depending on the hysteresis memory state, cf. \eqref{eq:outharmonic}.
+Therefore, only steady-state or low-frequency range, i.e. $\omega \rightarrow 0$, are relevant when analyzing $E_{h,\bar{y}}(j \omega)$.
 On the contrary, one is focusing on the frequency range around $\omega = \omega_0$, with a corresponding adjustment of the lag transfer function \eqref{eq:lag}, when analyzing $E_{h,r}(j \omega)$.
-This is with regard to the reference input $r(j \omega_0)$.
+This refers to the reference input $r(j \omega_0)$.
 Assuming, as before, an exemplary control gain $K=1000$ and $A=1$, the frequency response function of $E_{h,\circ}$ is shown in Fig. \ref{fig:frfhyst} for $\omega_0 = \{0.1,\,1,\,10\}$ rad/sec.
 Note that the analysis of $E_{h,\circ}$ transfer function is equally valid in both cases $\circ = r \, \vee \, \bar{y}$.
-It is easy to see, from the labeled vertical black bars, how the closed-loop error changes depending on the angular frequency $\omega_0$ of the reference signal.
+It is easy to see, from the labeled black vertical bars, how the closed-loop error changes depending on the angular frequency $\omega_0$ of the reference signal.
 It can also be seen that for a steady-state bias, injected through $\bar{y}$, the closed-loop error goes to zero.
-Is is conclusive that with an increasing $K$, assigned with respect to $A^{-}$ and $A^{+}$ which can be known from the modeled hysteresis system, the same upper bound for $|e(t)|$ and, thus, for the hysteresis compensation error $\varepsilon$, can be guaranteed despite an increasing $\omega_0$.
-Theoretically, it implies an infinite control bandwidth, provided an infinite $K$ and an appropriate modeling of $\hat{f}$ can be realized.
+Therefore, it becomes conclusive that with an increasing $K$-value, assigned with respect to $A^{-}$ and $A^{+}$ (both are known from the modeled hysteresis system), the same upper bound for $|e|$ and, hence, for the hysteresis compensation error $\varepsilon$, can be guaranteed despite an increasing $\omega_0$.
+It implies, theoretically, an infinite control bandwidth, provided an infinite $K$-gain and an appropriate modeling of the hysteresis function $\hat{f}$ are realizable.